StellarAstrophysics-LFU/brite-constellation/_posts/2020-05-12-New_Bylaws_New_Wiki.md

 ---
 layout: post
-title: 'New BRITE Constellation wiki & Updated Bylaws Document (12 May 2020)'
+title: 'New BRITE Constellation Wiki & Updated Bylaws Document (12 May 2020)'
 ---

 Due to technical issues, the old photometry wiki is not up-to-date any longer.
 We have moved all relevant information to the new site of the BRITE Constellation Wiki: